 Her comedy Manhattan Casanova premiered at Hudson Stage Company in Westchester and was featured in the National Playwrights Conference at the O’Neill Center, where it won the Edith Oliver Award named for the New Yorker critic for the play that, "in the spirit of Edith Oliver, has a caustic wit that deflates the ego but does not unduly damage the human spirit."
 The play is excerpted in Leading Women: Plays for Actresses, vol. 2 (Vintage).

-Due to the shrinking of the American attention span and the rise of short play festivals, she has written many one-acts.
+Due to the shrinking of the American attention span and the rise of short play festivals, she has written many short pieces, over two dozen of which have been published.
 Actors Theatre of Louisville commissioned her to write Worldness, which premiered in the Humana Festival of New American Plays as part of Heaven and Hell (On Earth): A Divine Comedy.
-That dramatic anthology is published by Dramatists Play Service in an acting edition and in Humana Festival 2001 (Smith & Kraus).
-Worldness also appears in Best Scenes of 2001 (Smith & Kraus).
+That dramatic anthology is published by Dramatists Play Service in an acting edition.
 Primary Stages invited her to write The Popcorn Sonata which was optioned for publication by the Guthrie Theatre for the collection Best Ten-Minute Plays for 2 Actors: 2004 (Smith and Kraus) edited by Michael Dixon.
 The play was produced in the Summer Shorts festival at City Theatre in Florida and performed at the Ring Theatre in Miami and the Broward Center for the Arts in Ft.
 Lauderdale.
 City Theatre then commissioned her to write a play for their Shorts 4 Kids series.

 Other one-acts include Miss America (New York Int'l Fringe Festival, "Best of the Fringe" selection"), Compulsive Behavior, commissioned by the Pro-Choice Public Education Commission and performed at the Great American Music Hall in San Francisco, Betrayals, Or, a Walk in the Park (Vital Theatre), First Resorts (New Georges Getaway Festival at HERE Arts Center – a Village Voice “Choice”), The Fisherman’s Wife, (commissioned by White Bird Productions for Boro Tales: Manhattan at HERE Arts Center), Artists (Nantucket Short Play Festival), and You Should Have Brought Your Mink (commissioned by New Georges for the Dawn Powell Festival/78th Street Theatre).